bitlaab-bolt/quill/docs/types.md

 └── ...
 ```

-Create a `schema` directory in your project `src` directory.
-Within your schema directory create a file such as `user.zig` to represent a database container (Table).
+Create a `schema` directory in your project's `src` directory.
+Within your schema directory create file such as `user.zig` to represent a database container (Table).
 Now declare all of your Model, View, and Filter structure within this file.

-- Every file e.g., `user.zig` should contain a `Model` and `View` record structure for representing all the record fields in a container.
+- Every file (e.g., `user.zig`) should contain a `Model` and `View` record structure for representing all the record fields in a container.
 - Any sub-structure should start with a `Model` or `View` for code clarity.
-- Use `Filter` with informative name e.g., `FilterProfile` for code clarity.
+- Use `Filter` with informative name (e.g., `FilterProfile`) for code clarity.

 ```zig title="user.zig"
 pub const Model = struct {